IBM/tape-archive-api/readme.md

 ### Deployment on Spectrum Archive server
 To deploy the Tape archive REST API on a Spectrum Archive node, node version 10 or higher must be installed on the Spectrum Archive node.
-Copy server.js and package.json to the server and run `npm install`.
+Copy files [server.js](server.js) and [package.json](package.json) to a directory in the server and run `npm install` in this directory.

 Prior to starting the API export the following environmental variables: